RedisLabs/redisraft/docs/Development.md

 This sends the `SET mykey myvalue` Redis command to RedisRaft, causing it to execute with the strongly-consistent guarantees.

-On the other hand, performing the same operation without the `RAFT` command prefix causes it to execute locally **with no such guarantees** and, what's more, **without being replicated to other nodes**.

-To disable automatic interception and work in explicit mode, use the `raftize-all-commands no` configuration directive.

-> :warning: Unless you really know what you're doing, there's probably no reason
-> to use this mode.

 TODO/Wish List
 --------------